lisamelton/video-transcoding-scripts/README.md

 This doesn't affect video input that is already that size or smaller, such as DVDs.

-Add the `--no-ac3` option disable multi-channel surround sound and limit output to, at most, two-channel stereo:
+Add the `--no-surround` option to disable multi-channel surround sound and limit output to, at most, two-channel stereo:

-    transcode-video.sh --720p --no-ac3 "/path/to/Movie.mkv"
+    transcode-video.sh --720p --no-surround "/path/to/Movie.mkv"

-### Adjusting frame rates

-The `transcode-video.sh` script can usually handle frame rates automatically.

-For Blu-ray Disc input, output frame rates are usually `23.976` or `24` frames per second (FPS), the latter being applied to some animated content.

-For DVD input, output frame rates are usually `23.976` or `25` FPS, the latter being applied to [PAL format](https://en.wikipedia.org/wiki/PAL) discs.

-Very rarely for some Blu-ray Discs with interlaced video, the proper output frame rate shouldn't be `23.976` FPS.
-Instead, it should be `25` FPS.
-Unfortunately, the `transcode-video.sh` script can't detect those situations so manual use of the `--rate` option is required:

-    transcode-video.sh --rate 25 "/path/to/Movie.mkv"

 ### Adding audio tracks